 - May not cut, paste or duplicate another person's note (either partial or in its entirety) in the medical record. - Are highly discouraged from using pre-established completed note templates. - May not sign orders, but may pend orders and notify the supervising physician to sign. - Students may never document or perform other tasks in the Electronic Health Record under another person's login.
-(See OHSU Code of Conduct, and Information Technology policy ISD-003, section 2(c)-(d): "(2) Users shall not...(c) knowingly allow access or use of a logged-in session by any other User or individual; [or] (d) knowingly access or use a logged-in session that was initiated by another User or individual."
-This policy prohibits an attending physician from allowing a student to use the attending's logged-in session, and prohibits a student from using a logged-in session where the student knows the student didn't initiate the session. (§§ 2(a)-(b) of the same policy also prohibit sharing passwords or authentication information, as well as using another Users login or authentication information to initiate a session, respectively.)
+(See OHSU Code of Conduct, and Information Technology policy ISP-05.
+This policy prohibits anyone, including an attending physician, from allowing a student to use another person's logged-in session, and prohibits a student from using a logged-in session where the student knows the student didn't initiate the session.
+This policy also prohibits sharing passwords or authentication information, as well as using another Users login or authentication information to initiate a session, respectively.)